davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

 ##### Part 4: Heap to the Rescue!!

-- To deal with the stack-overflow problem, we need to allocate unknown-sized memory in some large area of the address space.
+- To deal with the stack-overflow problem, we need to be able allocate arbitrarily-sized memory off of the stack!
 The **Heap** segment serves this purpose.
-So, whenever we need a new array, struct, string, etc., during runtime, we'll create a pointer on the stack to refer to some location on the **heap** where this potentially large structure will live.
+So, whenever we need a new array, struct, string, etc., at runtime, you should be creating a pointer  to refer to some location on the **heap** where this potentially large structure will live.

-- In fact, allocating memory on the heap is  what Java does every time the `new` keyword is used to construct an Object.
 In this section, we'll see how C supports memory allocation (and deallocation) on the heap.

+  - In fact, allocating memory on the heap is  what Java does every time the `new` keyword is used to instantiate an object.

-- There are four important memory allocation functions you should know.
+- There are four main memory allocation functions you need to know.
 To gain access to them, we need to  `#include <stdlib.h>`.
 These functions are:

   1.  `void* malloc(size_t size)`: allocates `size` contiguous bytes on the heap, and returns a pointer to the first byte.
 Note that `size_t` is just a `typedef` alias to `unsigned int`.
-Importantly, because the returned pointer is `void *`, the programmer must cast it to the desired data type before dereferencing (think the generic `Object` type in Java).
+On success, it returns a `void*` pointer to the first byte of the newly allocated block.
+Importantly, because the returned pointer is `void*`, the programmer _must_ cast it to the desired data type before it can be de-referenced (Think the `Object` type in Java, and how you must cast it before making sense of it).
 On failure, `NULL` is returned.
 (Why might `malloc` fail?)

-  2.  `void* calloc(size_t num, size_t size)`: is an alternative function to  `malloc()`.
+  2.  `void* calloc(size_t num, size_t size)`: is an alternate function to  `malloc()`.
 It takes as input an unsigned integer `num` (number of elements) and `size` (number of bytes per element).
 It attempts to allocate `num * size` bytes on the heap.
 One difference from `malloc()` is that it will also initialize the entire allocated block to zeroes.
-On success, it returns a `void*` pointer to the first byte of the newly allocated block.
+Like `malloc()`, on success, it returns a `void*` pointer to the first byte of the newly allocated block.
 On failure, `NULL` is returned.

   3.  `void* realloc(void *ptr, size_t size)`: is used to change the size of an already-allocated block of memory on the heap.
 It takes as input a pointer to an existing block of memory on the heap, and a new `size`, which may be smaller or larger than the current allocation.
 On failure, `NULL` is returned.
 Caveat: the location of the allocated block might change, which is why a `void*` pointer to a potentially different starting address is returned.

-  4.  `void free(void *ptr)`: is used to deallocate, or free-up, the space that was previously allocated on the heap.
-It takes as input a pointer to the already-allocated memory block, and returns nothing. **Important!** It is crucial that you free up memory as soon as it is no longer being used (Unlike Java, C does not garbage collect user-allocated memory automatically).
-When a user fails to free up un-used space, it leads to **memory leaks**, which can cause your process to bloat and take up massive amounts of resources over its lifetime.
+  4.  `void free(void *ptr)`: is used to reclaim the space that was previously allocated.
+It takes as input a pointer to the already-allocated memory block. **Important!** It is crucial that you free up memory as soon as it is no longer being used (Unlike Java, C does not garbage collect user-allocated memory automatically).
+When a user fails to free up unused space, it leads to **memory leaks** in your program, which can cause your process to bloat and take up lots of space over its lifetime.

       - Have you ever suspected that an app you use suffers from memory leaks?
 This is a very common problem in games and other memory-intensive applications.
 Next time an app that you use seems to be growing in memory usage in uncontrolled ways, it may be a memory leak that needs to be fixed.